 Academic writing is largely about problematizing and exploring ideas.

 Professional writing is fundamentally transactional: usually if you are writing it is because you are trying to solve some kind of a problem.
-Your audience — the people you are writing to — probably needs to do something in response to your writing.
+Your audience — the people you are writing to — probably need to do something in response to your writing.
 They may not be expecting your writing.
 They probably don’t want to read your writing.
 Your writing is interrupting their day.
-So, if you’re gonna bother them you need to make it worth their time: your work must be clear, substantive, properly attributed, evidence based
+So, if you’re gonna bother them you need to make it worth their time: your work must be clear, substantive, properly attributed, and evidence based.

-4. Formatting & Visual Language
+3. Formatting & Use of Visual Language

 Academic writers may communicate in long, complicated sentences and long paragraphs.
 It’s not unusual in professional-peer review journals, to see paragraphs that are 300 to 500+ words long.